-The Commissioner of Health may suspend ad-

-a news release that a special missions to a nursing home when conditions are determined to be, or are likely to be, detrimental to the health, safety or welfare of the residents.
+The Commissioner of Health may suspend adwhen conditions are determined to be, or are likely to be, detrimental to the health, safety or welfare of the residents.
 The order to suspend admissions remains effective until conditions have been and continue to remain corrected.
 A copy of the order must be posted at the public entrance where it can be plainly seen.